 Shoukhrat Mitalipov Lab

-Our Human Stem Cell Discovery Named A Top 10 Breakthrough of 2013!
+Human Stem Cell Discovery Named Top 10 Breakthrough - 2013!

-Our paper on making human embryonic stem cells from skin cells using a procedure called somatic cell nuclear transfer recognized as Top 10 discovery for 2013 by several international publications —
+Our paper on making human embryonic stem cells from skin cells using a procedure called somatic cell nuclear transfer recognized as Top 10 discovery for 2013 by these international publications:

 The discovery holds promise for treating conditions such as Parkinson's disease, diabetes, multiple sclerosis, cardiac disease and spinal cord injuries.